 quilts and fiber arts

-The unique wall quilts crafted by Kathleen Rountree are historic works of art.
+The unique wall quilts crafted by Kathleen Rountree are born of a partnership between history and art.
 Antique tablecloths, napkins, and bed linens serve as the palette on which she creates.
-Beginning with an ancient tablecloth, a pillowcase, or a simple cotton doily, she repurposes and enhances these items into intricate and inspirational pieces of art.
+Beginning with an ancient tablecloth, a pillowcase, or a simple cotton doily, she repurposes and enhances these items into intricate and inspirational wall quilts.

 In the process, Kathleen becomes a partner with the artist who painstakingly embroidered on the linen when it was new, sometimes more than 100 years ago.
-The new work Kathleen adds triggers a transformation in which a piece of linen, originally meant for a functional purpose, becomes something that draws admiration from viewers as they study the intricate details and gorgeous designs.
+The new details trigger a transformation in which a piece of table linen, originally meant for a functional purpose, becomes something that draws admiration from viewers as they study the intricate details and gorgeous designs created by not one, but two textile artists.

 Kathleen also makes bed quilts, modern quilts, and kids charity quilts, but it is her linen quilts that are being increasingly featured in shows, festivals, and museums.
-She enjoys sharing her works with others, and is available to give trunk shows, lectures, or workshops on her creative and innovative art pieces.
-Kathleen is also an experienced quilt judge, and is enjoys encouraging the artistry of quilters and designers through this venue.
+She enjoys sharing her works with others, and is available to give trunk shows, lectures, or workshops.
+Kathleen is also an experienced quilt judge, and enjoys encouraging the artistry of quilters and designers through this venue.

 Kathleen Rountree is a classical musician, a University professor, and a higher-education administrator.
-She is also an internationally-noted quilter and fiber artist.
+She has performed across three continents as a concert pianist and chamber musician, and has served as a College Dean and Vice President.
+She is also an internationally-noted fiber artist and quilter.
 Her work has appeared at and won prizes at important national and international shows, including:

-A display of Kathleen's wall quilts, which are made from antique embroidered table linens, was planned for an individual artist's Gallery at the Summer 2021 Birmingham Festival of Quilts, the largest quilt show in Europe.
-This exciting event is currently postponed until international travel is once again advisory.
+As her works are becoming more well known, they appear in museums and galleries, including a planned solo show at the McLean Textile Gallery in McLean, Virginia in 2021, and an artist's Gallery at the Birmingham Festival of Quilts in 2022.
 She is active in festivals and competitions, both as a participant and a judge, on both the East and West coasts of the US.

-Kathleen lives in the beautiful Blue Ridge mountains of North Carolina, with her husband and two fur-babies.
+Kathleen lives in the beautiful Blue Ridge mountains of North Carolina, with her husband and two cats.